KillerDom1123/ShellbotLive/README.md

 # ShellbotLive
-A Shellshot Live aim 'assist' made with Python and OpenCV
+A Shellshock Live aim 'assist' made with Python and OpenCV

 **TODO:**
 - [x] Grab the screen of the game